DmitriyBartenev/A-ADS/README.md

 ## Usage

 To use this application, simply open it in your web browser and interact with the user interface.
-The data will be fetched from the API using the custom hook.
+The data will be fetched from the API.

-## Contributing

-If you would like to contribute to this application, please fork the repository and submit a pull request.
-We welcome contributions of all kinds, from bug fixes to new features.